 Who is the Jailer in World of Warcraft Shadowlands?
 Now that we know Shadowlands is the next expansion the most fun part begins: speculation.
+The Jailer’s appearance has also been leaked which has caused a lot of drama.
 We learned at BlizzCon that the Jailer is a new lore character.
 Which means he’s never appeared in the game, a novel, or a comic.
 By the way, this article is pure speculation and will contain a lot of my own opinion.

 So, what is a Jailer?
 Well, a jailer is a person who’s in charge of prisoners.
 They keep them from escaping from their jail cells.
 The term ‘Jailer’ has come up before.
 Most notably during the end of Wrath of the Lich King when Bolvar asks Tirion to place the Helm of Domination on his head.
 Bolvar said he was going to become the jailer of the damned.
 So it’s possible that the Lich King could share the Jailer’s powers.
 But, the Jailer we’re concerned with isn’t Bolvar, Arthas, Bwonsamdi or any known lore figure associated with death.

 Our concerns are with the shadowy figure in chains who appeared in the features trailer.
 Honestly, my first thought was Arthas as the figure appeared to have long hair.
 Now Blizzard is saying that the Jailer isn’t a character we know.
 So Arthas is automatically knocked out of the running.
 I’ve wondered before if the Shadowlands are influenced by time though.
 So could it be a character we knew from the past, or maybe someone we’ll meet in the future?
 Could the Jailer be a character from an alternate reality?
 We do have alternate realities with Draenor so it’s a fun thought.

 Who do you believe the Jailer is?
 Please leave a comment below with your thoughts.

 Who Is The Jailer In World of Warcraft Shadowlands?